Retail Recovery Audit

 Recover the hidden revenue in supplier invoices.

 A retail recovery audit company like Strategic Audit Solutions will find profit leakage that an internal audit overlooks.
-Our team of specialists has worked with hundreds of retailers so they know where to look for overpayments in the supply chain.
+Our team of recovery audit specialists have performed hundreds of recovery audits for the retail industry, so they know where to look for overpayments in the supply chain.

 Suppliers change their prices frequently based upon contractual agreements, commodity influences, incentives, and for many other reasons.
 A thorough review of all data and contracts during a recovery audit will identify potential price differences, which are then analyzed for validity.